wazuh/wazuh-documentation/source/user-manual/capabilities/syscollector.rst

 - `Compatibility matrix`_
 - `Using Syscollector information to trigger alerts`_
     - `New searchable fields for the Wazuh dashboard`_
-- `Use case: Visualize system inventory in the Wazuh App`_
+- `Use case: Visualize system inventory in the Wazuh dashboard`_

 How it works
 ------------